-The Comprehensive School Site Safety Plan was developed for Mound Elementary School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
+The Comprehensive School Site Safety Plan was developed for Montalvo Elementary School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
-The school's most recent school safety plan was reviewed, updated, and shared with school staff in November 2020 and throughout the year at faculty meetings.
+The school's most recent school safety plan was reviewed and updated in October 2020, and reviewed with school staff in December 2020.
+A copy of the school safety plan is kept in the staff lounge for faculty members.

 Campus culture promotes a secure learning environment.
 All persons are to be treated with dignity and respect.
-The district, schools, students, parents/guardians and community have an obligation to promote mutual respect and safe, harmonious relations that support dignity and equality.
+The district, schools, students, parents/quardians and community have an obligation to promote mutual respect and safe, harmonious relations that support dignity and equality.
 Bullying and harassment are not tolerated.
 The school district has in place policies, procedures, and practices that are designed to reduce and eliminate bullying and harassment as well as processes and procedures to address incidents of bullying and harassment when they occur.
-Students and their parents receive information annually regarding district policies concerning anti-bullying and harassment.
+Students and their parents receive information annually regarding district policies concerning antibullying and harassment.